estefanofc/DoggoSearch/README.md

 # Doggo Search
-A search engine that pulls images from the dog api
+A website that pulls images from the dog api